 - Don’t acquire new debt

 Some of these may seem obvious, but they are important and can improve your credit score quickly.

 You’ll complete a simple questionnaire and provide income documentation.
 This basic information helps the lender determine the size of loan you qualify for.
 Be sure to inquire about first-time homebuyer programs that can assist you with the down payment.

-The most significant benefit of a pre-approval letter for you is that it allows you to start house hunting with confidence.
-Plus, home sellers will rarely entertain offers from buyers who aren’t pre-approved, so this will enable you to submit an offer as soon as you find a home you love.
-Mortgage pre-approvals are good for up to 90 days, but they are simple to refresh if your time frame is a bit longer.
+The most significant benefit of a pre-approval letter is that it allows you to confidently start house hunting.
+Plus, home sellers will rarely entertain offers from buyers who aren’t pre-approved, enabling you to submit an offer as soon as you find a home you love.
+Mortgage pre-approvals are good for up to 90 days but are simple to refresh if your time frame is a bit longer.